7 Things I Wish I Knew Before Starting an Agency

 As a freelancer, and even as a solo business owner with support, my business ran mostly on networking and referrals.
 In the early years of the agency, that worked really well, until it did not, and we needed to change the types of clients we were working for.

 If you’re not already, track your lead sources carefully so you can get a handle on where the opportunities and threats are.
-This is one of the key pieces of data members of the Agency Mastermind track on our Agency KPI Dashboard, and it’s always an eye opener.
+This is one of the key pieces of data members of the Agency Mastermind track on our Agency KPI Dashboard, and it’s always an eye-opener.
+(And something you absolutely should have when starting an agency.)

 #5.
 Rethinking Leadership